kchain-solutions/ERC721-validation/README.md

 # Use of NFT in a "real web2.0" application

 # Introduction
 An NFT can be deemed valuable when its unique characteristics allow the exercise of rights over goods, services, products, or access.
-In this article, we will examine this use case, which is straightforward to implement in a fully decentralized application where the NFT is linked to our account.
-However, the scenario changes when we want to verify NFT ownership in a Web2.0 application where we aim to receive a discount through a FIAT payment.
+In this article, we will examine this use case, which is straightforward to implement in a fully decentralized application where the NFT is linked to our account and we operate only inside the chain.
+However, the scenario changes when we want to verify NFT ownership in a Web2.0 application where we aim to receive, for example, a discount through a FIAT payment.
 We will explore how to accomplish this by integrating TheGraph, GraphQL, Ethers, a Web2.0 application, and utilizing the event system of the Ethereum Virtual Machine (EVM).

 # The idea
 ![](./img/erc721validator.svg)